alex-esc/notes/notebooks/desa-perso.md

-{% for post in site.tags.Metodos y técnicas de observación %}
+{% for post in site.tags.Desarrollo de la personalidad %}

 <div>